lucasRemedios/Supervised_Ntask_Learning/README.md

 - maybe an issue with sharing or not sharing global variables between training and testing (ex: diff_errs, moving_avg_context_loss, etc.)
     - these maybe could be thought of as "learned weights" and are getting shared incorrectly or reset etc before testing.

-- maybe the model needs to be trained better
+- maybe the model needs to be trained better and everything is fine as is

 - maybe there is a better way to trigger task switching and perseverating